 Depreciation is provided on a straight line basis on all property and equipment and investment properties, other than freehold land which is determined to have an indefinite life.
-The rates of depreciation are based upon the following estimated useful lives:
+The rates of depreciation for furniture & fixtures are based on a 2 to 5 year estimated useful live.
+Depreciation methods, useful lives and residual values are reviewed and adjusted if appropriate at each financial year end.